What is Biting His Tail?

 A dog that is excessively biting at his tail should be seen by a veterinarian.
 A veterinarian can exam your dog and run a few diagnostic tests, which will help find the underlying cause of the tail biting.

-Allergies may be treated with a change of diet or daily allergy shots.
+Allergies are commonly treated with medications.
 Dogs with external parasites will be treated with a flea and tick preventative medication.
 Internal parasites are treated with a dewormer medication.
-The medication is administered orally or by injection.

-Dogs with behavior issues may be referred to an animal behaviorist.
+Dogs with behavior issues might be treated with medications, or may be referred to an animal behaviorist.
 An animal behaviorist can observe your dog and make recommendations, which will help with bouts of stress and/or anxiety.

 A diet that is high in fiber may help prevent a loose stool.
 The harder stool will put more pressure on the glands and help them to secrete.